Selling a website can be an overwhelming process, especially if you’ve never done it before.

-- This is because the new owner will have to invest time and money into maintaining the website.
+- This is because the new business owner will have to invest time and money into maintaining the website.

 These are just some of the factors that affect how much your website is worth.

-If you want to sell your website for the highest possible price, it’s important to understand how these factors play into the valuation.
+If you want to sell your website for the highest possible price, it’s important to understand how these factors play into the website valuation.

 Step 4: Get the Right Reports